 The household attends evensong in the village church, followed by supper with the parson in the great hall.
 Reviers is seated next to Wereables, who explains in fastidious detail his plans for his cottage garden.

-After supper, Marian brings news from chamber where Dame Joan and Lady Snordwich are lying in: her mother has been safely delivered of a baby boy.
+After supper, Marian brings news from chamber where the ladies are lying in.
+Her mother has been safely delivered of a baby boy, she tells the men.
 Overjoyed, Sir Thomas asks permission to name his son John, after the baron himself.